1How large will my group be?

 12What airport should I fly into and when should I arrive and depart?

 You'll need to fly into Chiang Mai (CNX) which is a 10-15 minute tuk tuk ride to your first night's accommodations.

-The tour returns to Chiang Mai Friday evening so you can depart CNX anytime on final Saturday.
-If you choose to stay until Sunday, please notify us so we can help make your extra night in Chiang Mai a great one!
+The tour returns to Chiang Mai Friday evening so you can depart CNX anytime on that Saturday.

 13Do I need a visa?
 How about my passport?